PiotrMachowski/lovelace-xiaomi-vacuum-map-card/docs/templates/rand256ValetudoRe.md

 This platform can be used to control vacuums flashed with Valetudo RE created by [@rand256](https://github.com/rand256) connected to Home Assistant using [MQTT](https://www.home-assistant.io/integrations/mqtt/).

+To reset a value for a given consumable press and hold a matching tile.

 ## Calibration

 To retrieve calibration points from the vacuum use following config: